By Emporium 419

 Well, they're wrong.

-If your knees ache before a storm or your hands get stiff when the temperature drops, there’s a scientific
+If your knees ache before a storm or your hands get stiff when the temperature drops, we now know there are scientific reasons for that.

 The Science: Why Weather Affects Your Joints